kingjokes/BetChat/README.md

  <hr>

  <p>
   Simple RESTful API built with Node.js, MongoDB, and Express.
+The API handles user registration, loggin in, token authorization and blog post posting and reading
  </p>
  <hr>